 Have you had a coyote encounter recently?

-Coyotes displaying aggressive or threatening behaviour should be reported immediately to the BC Ministry of Environment call centre at 1-877-952-7277.
+Help us track coyote behaviour by reporting your sighting using our online coyote sighting report form, call 604-681-WILD/9453.
+If they display aggressive or threatening behaviour report immediately to the BC Ministry of Environment Emergency call centre at 1-877-952-7277.

 Coyote Awareness Information

 - Understanding Urban Coyotes – Life history information and facts on urban coyotes.

 - How to Co-exist – Removing food and attractants, scaring coyotes from public places, and spreading the word to make your community coyote safe.

 - Pet Safety – Resources and advice for dog and cat owners

 - School Programs – Multimedia presentation designed for K-7 students

 - Community Outreach Programs – Outreach programs aimed at the general public

 - Sightings Map – An interactive map showing coyote activity as reported by people like you in Vancouver